jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_B--PythonAndRegex.md

 ####Assignment
-Go to the following webpage:
+Go to the following webpage (or use the handout): http://flockhart.virtualave.net/RBIF0100/regexp.html
-http://flockhart.virtualave.net/RBIF0100/regexp.html

 For each row in the table, generate a new `python` script which follows the example.
 Let's do the first one together.
 First we need to find out where `python` is on our hard drive, then make a new `python` file:

 	$ which python
+	/usr/bin/python
 	$ nano python-dot.py

-I've named the file based on the 'metacharacter' column so we can keep track easily.
+I've named the file based on the "Metacharacter(s)" column so we can keep track easily.
 The basic contents of a python file which can execute regular expression pattern matching is:

 	#! /usr/bin/python